-In addition to basic information—like the size of the campus and the student body—many college websites offer virtual campus tours.
+In addition to basic information (e.g., campus size, number of students), college websites offer virtual campus tours.
 Get a closer look at different parts of the campus using interactive maps and other tools.

-A college's website, Facebook page and Twitter feed can tell you all about campus living.
-Look for information on things you might want to know more about such as campus clubs and organizations, cultural events, student government, sports, and more.
+A college's website, Facebook page, and Instagram feed can tell you about campus living.
+Look for information on things you might want to know more about such as campus clubs and organizations, cultural events, student government, and sports .

-On a college's website, you can learn about the services it provides to help its students succeed.
-Academic support can include tutoring, writing assistance and study-skills courses.
-Other support includes things like help with the financial aid process, counseling and career-planning services.
+On a college's website, you can learn about the services the college provides to help its students succeed.
+Academic support can include tutoring, writing assistance, and study-skills courses.
+Other support includes help with the financial aid process, counseling, and career-planning services.

 Find out what sorts of housing options are available for first-year students as well as sophomores, juniors, and seniors.
-You may be able to see images of dorm rooms, group houses, on-campus apartments and more.
+You may be able to see images of dorm rooms, group houses, and on-campus apartments.

 Curious about how large a college's book collection is?
-Browse the online library catalog, find out which databases the college uses and learn how the library informs new students about its services.
+Browse the online library catalog to find out which databases the college uses and learn how it informs new students about its services.
 Take a virtual spin around the library to see how comfortable it is.
 You may be spending a lot of time there.

-College campuses offer all sorts of dining choices, such as restaurants, cafés, dining halls and more.
-Many college websites feature menus so you can see what sorts of food a college serves.
+College campuses offer all sorts of dining choices, such as restaurants, cafés, and dining halls.
+Many college websites feature menus so that you can see what kinds of food a college serves.

 A college's newspaper can reveal campus issues and introduce you to a college's activities.
 What types of stories do current students report on?
 What local events get coverage?
 College papers can also give you a feel for the level of student thinking and writing on campus.

 If you want to talk to someone who really knows a college, use online resources to look up the contact information for alumni and current students.
-You can send emails requesting an interview or feedback.
-Some colleges even have live chat rooms in which prospective students can mingle with current students.
+Send emails requesting an interview or feedback.
+Some colleges have live chat rooms in which prospective students can mingle with current students.

-When you want to learn about a specific college, use College Search to look up a college and follow the link to its website.
-You can often find links to a college's official Facebook page and Twitter feed on its home page.
+When you want to learn about a specific college, use College Search to look it up and follow the link to its website.
+You can often find links to a college's official Facebook page and Twitter feed on its homepage.
 If you can't find the information you're looking for, use the site map to point you in the right direction.